 And the inability to affect that

-Which must be changed.
+Which could be changed.

-That haunt the whole of the world.
+That haunt the streets of my town.

 That make up the practical,